danthe1st/HTTPs-intercept/README.md

 Furthermore, the script `reroute.sh` can configure `iptables` to route all traffic of a specified user through the program such that that traffic is intercepted.

-## Why
-I thought it might be interesting to possibly build a simple ad-blocker-like program operating on the system-level by attacking TLS.

 ## Setup
 - run the `certs.sh` script in order to generate a CA certificate.